One fact that most Filipinos overlook is the fact that in the

 I have another theory, perhaps the fault is with American

 typewriters which don't have g̃.
-But

-have g̃, so it was dropped because
+didn't have g̃, so it was dropped

-people stopped making keys for it.
+because people stopped making keys for it.

 The jury is still out on it.
 In any case, Philippine orthography